ponylang/pony-tutorial/content/_index.md

 Working your way through the tutorial but in need of more help?
 Not to worry, we have you covered.

-If you are looking for an answer "right now", we suggest you give our [Zulip community](https://ponylang.zulipchat.com) a try.
-If you ask a question, be sure to hang around until you get an answer.
-If you don't get one, or chat isn't your thing, we have a friendly [mailing list](https://groups.io/g/pony+user) you can try.
+If you are looking for an answer "right now", we suggest you give our [Zulip community](https://ponylang.zulipchat.com/#narrow/stream/189985-beginner-help) a try.
 Whatever your question is, it isn't dumb, and we won't get annoyed.

 Think you've found a bug?
 Check your understanding first by writing the mailing list.
 Once you know it's a bug, [open an issue](https://github.com/ponylang/ponyc/issues).